Bias-adjusted spectral clustering in multi-layer stochastic block models

-To interpret these $K=8$ communities, we perform a gene ontology analysis, using the \texttt{clusterProfiler::enrichGO} function on the gene annotation in the Bioconductor package \texttt{org.Mmu.eg.db} to analyze the scientific interpretation of each of the $K$ communities of genes within rhesus monkeys. \Cref{tab:go} shows the results.
-We see the first seven communities are highly enriched for cell processes closely related to brain development, with the last community (which contains genes not strongly connected to other genes) is not enriched for any GO-term.
-This demonstrates that the bias-adjusted sum-of-squared spectral clustering is able to find meaningful gene communities.
-Visualizations of all ten adjacency matrices, beyond those shown in \Cref{fig:pnas_adj}, are included in \Cref{app:additional_data}.
+To interpret these $K=8$ communities, we perform a gene ontology analysis, using the \texttt{cluster}- \texttt{Profiler::enrichGO} function on the gene annotation in the Bioconductor package \texttt{org.Mmu.eg.db} to analyze the scientific interpretation of each of the $K$ communities of genes within rhesus monkeys. \Cref{tab:go} shows the results.
+We see the first seven communities are highly enriched for cell processes closely related to brain development -- we can interpret \Cref{fig:pnas_adj} and \Cref{tab:go} together as which biological systems are most active in a coordinated fashion at different developmental stage.
+Since genes in the eighth community are sparsely-connected across all developmental time and is not enriched for any cell processes, we infer that these genes are unlikely to be coordinated to drive any process related to brain development.
+Together, these results demonstrate that the bias-adjusted sum-of-squared spectral clustering is able to find meaningful gene communities.
+Visualizations of all ten adjacency matrices, beyond those shown in \Cref{fig:pnas_adj} and explicit reporting of the edge densities, as well as stability analyses that demonstrate how the results vary when different tuning parameters are used, are included in \Cref{app:additional_data}.